 Can I get car finance with a bad credit history?

 A poor credit rating does not necessarily mean you can’t access car finance.
 However, it may mean that you cannot benefit from the very best interest rates out there.
 There are specialist brokers that can find affordable finance packages for people in this position though.
+You can also apply for car finance through Car.co.uk where we connect you with our partner who may be able to provide finance with a specialist broker.

 Can I get car finance on disability benefits?